BE PRESENT TO REALISE FULL POTENTIAL

 - Praise and reward good attendance

-- produce an appointment card for exceptional medical or other treatment accompanied by a written request from a parent/guardian which should be presented to the Form Tutor in advance
+- Produce an appointment card for exceptional medical or other treatment accompanied by a written request from yourself which should be presented to the Head of Learning for approval in advance of the appointment.

 REPORTING PUPIL ABSENCE